notes toward an individualist form of government

 anti-anarchy

-Government is not mind control but control by the mind according to principle.
-To resist government is to resist reason, to defy reality, and ultimately, to seek its annihilation.
-Which is why anarchists become filled with fear and hatred.
+Government is not mind control, but an instrument of control.
+To resist government is to resist reason, to defy the reality reason comprehends, and ultimately, to seek its annihilation.
+Which is why anarchists become filled with fear of and hatred for everything.
 They project their own desperate evil outward as they smash and burn what is left of the decency and order around them.
-It’s a sad waste due to bad training.
+It’s a sad waste due to cultural bad training—and the logical result of generations of state schooling.

 philosophy

-Individualism is based on the ethics of selfism, the epistemology of reason, and the metaphysics of realism.
-Its foremost philosophical advocates are Aristotle, John Locke, and Ayn Rand.
-The result is the fabulous freedoms, refinement, and prosperity of Western liberal society for 250 years until the turn of this century.
+Individualism is based on the ethics of egoism or selfism, the epistemology of reason, and the metaphysics of realism.
+Its foremost philosophical advocates are , Aristotle, John Locke, and Ayn Rand.
+The results are the fabulous freedoms, refinement, and prosperity of Western society for hundreds of years.

 Collectivism mystically views society as the moral agent.
 It views an individual as provisional, or illusory, or as a mere cell in the larger “whole” of society.
-The individual has no will, no rights.
+Thus the individual has no will, no absolute rights.
 The life, motility, and possessions loosely associated with him belong to the state.

 This is all a lie.
 There is no collective entity.
 One cannot live for others.
-So it is a denial of what is.
+So it is a war on reality and life.
 It does not uphold a non-existent collective.
-It denies and violates the rights of the individual.
+It just violates the individual to death.
 It does not help others.
-It gets people to deny and destroy themselves.
+It gets people to destroy each other and themselves.

 deception

-Collectivism is a lie.
-So it is advanced by denials and stealth.
+Collectivism, being a lie, advances by denial and stealth.
+Collectivists lie, then lie about lying.
 You know you’re talking to a communist, for example, when you hear:

 - real communism never happened